SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 ## Preview

 Shows a preview of a selected activity, project, contact, project member or selection member in the side panel.
 Depending on the selected item, the window may contain links to contacts and activities.
-Clicking one of these links opens the [contact card][2], [Document dialog][5], or [follow-ups dialog][6], where you can view and edit the contact or activity.
+Clicking one of these links opens the [contact card][2], [Document dialog][5], or [Follow-up dialog][6], where you can view and edit the contact or activity.

 [What to do when I get "Document Closed" in the side panel of SuperOffice CRM when Document Viewer is used?][11] - FAQ